 I am a keen and committed sportswoman, particularly with regards to cycling,tennis, walking and being in the wilds of the countryside.
 I love to travel and learn languages, read many genres of literature and indulge a life long love of History and archaeology at many levels.

-Steve Pinches - Community Governor - Vice Chair
+Steve Pinches - Community Governor - Acting Chair

 I joined the IAB as a Community Governor in early 2018.
 I live in the local area and have string connections with school.
 My daughter attended Brockhampton for the duration of her primary education, as did my step-sons.